RobinBoers/geheimesite.nl/content/en/setup.md

 ## 🦊 Webbrowsers

 For most of my webbrowsing needs I use Firefox.
-I absolutely don't like the new proton design, so I reverted it to the old Photon look with css files.
+I absolutely don't like the new proton design, so I reverted it to the old Photon look with CSS files (Firefox userchome FTW!).
 I also use this Firefox theme: [https://addons.mozilla.org/en-US/firefox/addon/photon-colors](https://addons.mozilla.org/en-US/firefox/addon/photon-colors)

 I also use Chromium to test my projects in another browser and if I need to use some Chrome-only app or API.